tabcat/dynamic-content/ARTICLE.md

 This immutable manifest document describes the dynamic content.

 ---
-> **Disclaimer: Dynamic-Content IDs or DCIDs only exist for the purpose of this article.
+> **Disclaimer: Dynamic-Content IDs, or DCIDs, only exist for the purpose of this article.
 It is not an official spec or part of IPFS.**
 ---

 https://github.com/tabcat/dynamic-content/blob/e4df337d4f806ba530efa94b01e7bda2432ffa8d/src/dynamic-content.ts#L7-L30